mohiva/play-silhouette/README.md

 ## Support

-If you have question regarding Silhouette please use the [chat] or the [mailing list]. **Please do not use the issue tracker for questions!**
+If you have question regarding Silhouette, please use the [chat] or the [mailing list]. **Please do not use the issue tracker for questions!**

 ## Contribution